tudelft3d/Energy_ADE/README.md

 > [!NOTE]
 > This GitHub repository will become public shortly before the [3DGeoInfo/SDSC 2025 conference](https://www.csis.u-tokyo.ac.jp/3d_geoinfo_sdsc_2025/overview.html) in Japan at the beginning of September 2025.
-> Till then we will keep updating and improving it for the "great opening" 🎆
+> Till then we will keep updating and improving it before the "great opening" 🎆

 <p align="center"><br/><br/><br/><img src="logos/energy_ade_2_logo.jpg" width="500"><br/><br/><br/></p>